tinystacks/precloud/CONTRIBUTING.md

 ### Commit your update

 Commit the changes once you are happy with them.
 Don't forget to [self-review](/contributing/self-review.md) to speed up the review process:zap:.
 #### pre-commit checklist
-- [ ] lint
+- [ ] lint (aspirational)
+- [ ] add releasenotes
+- [ ] update .version-change-type

 ### Pull Request

 When you're finished with the changes, create a pull request, also known as a PR.
 - Fill the "Ready for review" template so that we can review your PR.
 This template helps reviewers understand your changes as well as the purpose of your pull request.
-- Don't forget to link the PR to the appropriate task or issue:
+- Don't forget to link the PR to the appropriate issue:
-  - Notion task for internal collaborators
   - Github issue for external collaborators
 - If you are an external collaborator working from a fork, enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.
 Once you submit your PR, a team member will review your proposal.
 We may ask questions or request additional information.